ericwyles/chaos-demo/README.md

 ### remote
 This package contains 1 class:
 * **RemoteController** - a simple rest controller with 1 method.
-This is the service invoked by RemoteClient.
+This is the service invoked by RemoteClient using rest.
+In practice this would be in a separate app running somewhere else, but it is included in 1 project for convenience.
 This will be the assault point for chaos monkey.

 ## Install Required Software